MIT-SPARK/PoseUncertaintySets/README.md

 ```
 *You may also need to get a [MOSEK license](https://www.mosek.com/products/academic-licenses/).
 These are available for free to academic users.*

-4. Test with 2D data
+4. Ellipsoidal bounds with 2D data
 ```julia-repl
 # press backspace to return to the main REPL.
 include("scripts/demo/demo_2d.jl")